TheStig294/100-more-randomats-pack-1/README.md

 _randomat_make_choices_ - Default: 5 - No. of causes/effects you can choose from at once\
 _randomat_make_timer_ - Default: 20 - Seconds you have to choose a cause or effect\
 _randomat_make_while_dead_ - Default: 1 - Dead players can be chosen to make a randomat

+## Memes

+Displays a random ASCII art meme every 30 seconds (by default), in the form of a randomat alert.\
+\
+_ttt_randomat_memes_ - Default: 1 - Whether this randomat is enabled\
+_randomat_memes_timer_ - Default: 30 - Seconds between displaying a meme

 ## My planet needs me!